gcollard/agrandspas/README.md

 # À grands pas

-"À petits pas" missing functionality to bulk download and backup all pictures and videos.
+"À petits pas" missing functionality to bulk download and backup your account pictures and videos.

 ### Who is this for?
 1. Busy parents